neurondb/neurondb/docs/reference/glossary.md

 # Glossary

-This glossary focuses on doc-level and ecosystem-level terms used across this repository.
+This glossary defines terms used in the NeuronDB documentation.

 ## Terms